rabstolaf/bwsys/02_configuring-the-headnode.md

 Be sure to have completed [*Installing Ubuntu*](01_installing-ubuntu.md) before proceeding with this document.

+### Modifying configuration files

+In this section, and later in the training, we'll be modifying a lot of configuration files, which are generally text files (although many have .conf extensions) which list variables and their values.
+You can use a command line tool, like `nano` or `vim`, or a graphical text editor, like `gedit`.

+If you're not already familiar with a command line text editing tool, it's probably wise to read about either [nano](https://linuxize.com/post/how-to-use-nano-text-editor/) or [vim](https://opensource.com/article/19/3/getting-started-vim), since there will inevitably be times where you're working with a computer that has no graphical interface, so you'll *have* to edit files via a command line tool. `nano` is slightly easier to pick up, but `vim` has a great deal of power, once you understand how to use it.

+Note that some of the files we'll be modifying will require `root` access.
+For example, to edit `/etc/dhcp/dhcpd.conf`, you could type something like one of the following, depending on which editor you wanted to use:

+`$ sudo nano /etc/dhcp/dhcpd.conf`
+`$ sudo gedit /etc/dhcp/dhcpd.conf`

 ## 1. Setting Up NTP

 > NTP is used for synchronizing clocks between computer systems.